aerospike/aerospike-server/README.md

 	$ git submodule update --init

+> [!IMPORTANT]
-*Note:*  As this project uses submodules, the source archive downloadable via GitHub's `Download ZIP` button will not build unless the correct revision of each submodule is first manually installed in the appropriate `modules` subdirectory.
+> As this project uses submodules, the source archive downloadable
+> via GitHub's `Download ZIP` button will not build unless the correct
+> revision of each submodule is first manually installed in the appropriate
+> `modules` subdirectory.

 ## Building Aerospike

+> [!TIP]
+> Aerospike collects telemetry information about builds.
+To opt out, the
+> environment variable AEROSPIKE_TELEMETRY must be set to FALSE.

 ### Default Build

 	$ make          -- Perform the default build (no packaging.)

+> [!TIP]
-*Note:* You can use the `-j` option with `make` to speed up the build on multiple CPU cores.
+> You can use the `-j` option with `make` to speed up the build
+> on multiple CPU cores.
 For example, to run four parallel jobs:

     $ make -j4

 ### Build Options

 	$ make deb      -- Build the Debian (Ubuntu) package.
 	$ make rpm      -- Build the Red Hat Package Manager (RPM) package.
 	$ make source   -- Package the source code as a compressed "tar" archive.
 	$ make clean    -- Delete any existing build products, excluding built packages.
 	$ make cleanpkg -- Delete built packages.
 	$ make cleanall -- Delete all existing build products, including built packages.
 	$ make cleangit -- Delete all files untracked by Git.
 (Use with caution!)
 	$ make strip    -- Build a "strip(1)"ed version of the server executable.

 ### Overriding Default Build Options